 You can report these types of problems right on the web site.
 Go to the page where you have found the error and click on "Web Site Feedback" located in the footer of the page at the bottom left.
 A form will pop up that allows you to report the problem.

-You should attempt to reccoveri your username and password through the online Password Reset and Unknown Account Retrieval page.
+You should attempt to recover your username and password through the online Password Reset and Unknown Account Retrieval page.
 If you are unsuccessful, you may also ask for face-to-face help at any Student Service Centre or Library Helpdesk, including the Learning Commons Help Desk at the Exchange District Campus or the Library Lab at the Notre Dame Campus Library.

 You can check our Library Online Catalogue to see what books, journals or videos we have in the Red River College Libraries.
 Look at our Searching the Catalogue page for detailed instructions on how to use our Catalogue.

 You may visit in person and use selected library resources in the Library.
-Community Member cards are also available for a fee which allow you to borrow selected items.
+Community Member cards are available for a fee which allow you to borrow selected items.
 For details, see our Guest Policies.

 You can request Interlibrary Loan Service and we will try to borrow the book or journal article for you from another library.
 Fill out the form at the Interlibrary Loan Page.